Anne Pigalle: Early career

 Pigalle grew up in Montmartre, Paris.
 As a teenager, she played guitar in an all-female band, hanging out with punk musicians in Paris and London.
 She attended the Sex Pistols gig at the Chalet du Lac in 1976.
-She appeared in magazines such as i-D, Magazine No. 2, Grabuge and Facade.
+She appeared in magazines such as BLITZ, i-D, Magazine No. 2, Grabuge and Façade.

 In the early 1980s, she moved to London, performed in clubs such as Vic Godard's Subway Sect Club Left at the Wag Club, in Soho made a recording of "Love For Sale" produced by Adrian Sherwood released on Illuminated Records and recorded for Channel 4 an opera called The Kiss, written by Michael Nyman and produced by David Cunningham.
 She then signed a contract with ZTT Records and released an album on ZTT/Island Records in 1985 called Everything Could Be So Perfect.

 In 1986, Pigalle revamped Café de Paris, a club in Piccadilly Soho, London, with a new concept: Les Nuits Du Mercredi.
 She also played at Ronnie Scott's Jazz Club.